xiaozheshao/BiNode/README.md

-## What is BiNode?
+## What is Policy-explicit network verifier?

-BiNode is a network configuration tool that exploits the policy-explicit models to find bugs and guarantee the correctness of (planned or current) network configurations.
-BiNode is built upon Batfish.
+Policy-explicit network verifier is a network configuration tool that exploits the policy-explicit models to find bugs and guarantee the correctness of (planned or current) network configurations.
+It is built upon Batfish.

 ## What is Batfish?